envato/knuckle_cluster/README.md

-knuckle_cluster CLUSTER_PROFILE containers - list all containers and select one to start a shell knuckle_cluster CLUSTER_PROFILE logs CONTAINER_NAME - tail the logs for a container knuckle_cluster CLUSTER_PROFILE CONTAINER_NAME [OPTIONAL COMMANDS] - connect to a container and start a shell or run a command
+knuckle_cluster CLUSTER_PROFILE containers - list all containers and select one to start a shell knuckle_cluster CLUSTER_PROFILE logs CONTAINER_NAME - tail the logs for a container knuckle_cluster CLUSTER_PROFILE CONTAINER_NAME [OPTIONAL COMMANDS] - connect to a container and start a shell or run a command knuckle_cluster CLUSTER_PROFILE SHORTCUT_NAME - run a shortcut defined in your knuckle_cluster configuration
 ```

 ### Rakefile usage